Eli-Notes/Python-in-practice/Python_MySQLdb.md

 ```cmd
 pip install "path to the downloaded .whl file"
 ```
-After solving the problem, you can install `mysqlclient`.
+After solving the problem, you can install `mysqlclient` successfully.

 3. Manipulate on MySQL
 ```python